LCSB-BioCore/COBREXA.jl/readme.md

 This is package aims to provide basic constraint based reconstruction analysis (COBRA) tools in the Julia environment.

 ## Installation
-To import SBML formatted models you will need both `PyCall` and `python-libsbml` installed.
-See [here](https://stochasticreveller.wordpress.com/2016/08/02/sbml-and-the-julia-programming-language/) for some installation hints.

 To import Matlab formatted models you will need `MATLAB.jl` installed and a working Matlab.
 Refer to the documentation of MATLAB.jl for installation instructions.